British League of Racing Cyclists: British League of Racing Cyclists

 "When I ran the race," Stallard said in Winning, "I didn't think anything of it.
 I just thought it was something that would be taken up by others.
 I thought that, when the point had been proved, the NCU would be only too pleased to find that they'd got a bit of activity.
 It had all been above board.
 The police had never seen one, of course, but I just told them it was in conformity with international practice and races of this type were organised in all different countries and they had no queries at all."

 Further races were held elsewhere in the country and the clubs that organised them formed regional groups.
 The first was in the Midlands in July 1942, called by the Wolverhampton RCC.
 With nowhere to go but insistent that massed racing was the future, Stallard encouraged the groups to merge to form the British League of Racing Cyclists.
 The founding meeting was of 24 people at the Sherebrook Lodge Hotel, Buxton, Derbyshire on Sunday 14 November 1942.

 The founding members - they were listed by their initials rather than their names - were M. J. Gibson, S. A. Padwick, P. T. Stallard, E. F. Angrave, J. E. Finn, R.Jones, E. R. Hickman, G. Anstee, L. Plume, G. Truelove, C. J. Fox, L. Merrills, W. W. Greaves.
 E. Reddish, E. Thompson, R. Hartley, K. Swaby, Chas J. Fox, S. Copley, S. Cooper, K. Pattinson, G. Clark, Mrs W. W. Greaves and Miss G. A. Stiff.

 Other riders and then whole clubs joined the BLRC.
 British cycle racing became polarised, frequently bitterly so.
 Clubs could not affiliate to both the NCU and the BLRC; riders who raced in BLRC races were banned from NCU events and from time trials run by the Road Time Trials Council.
 The magazine Cycling at first refused to report BLRC events.
 According to John Dennis, at the time racing editor of the rival paper, The Bicycle:

-What has been lost beneath the clouds of myths surrounding this situation is the reason why many clubs were cautious about wholeheartedly supporting the road-racing movement.
-Remember that it was wartime and the younger membership of most clubs was away engaged in a war.
-The older members left at home did not wish to risk damaging a sport which all had enjoyed, so they decided to maintain the status quo until the war ended.
-The rank and file of the NCU/RTTC membership was not anti-BLRC - all it wanted to do was preserve the sport until the service men returned to civvy street.

 The BLRC itself wasn't that certain of its acceptance by the police.
 A sticker added to its membership licence read: